Compute

 A branch is a tool for parallel feature development.
 Branches enable you to diverge from the main line of development and continue to do work without messing with that main line.

 When a code repository is created, there is a default branch named master, that is, the main line.
-To ensure the stable running of Phoenix, a stable and continuously available master is required.
-The project manager suggests "function branches + request merges".
+To ensure stable running of the Phoenix Mall, a stable and continuously available master is required.
+The project manager suggests "function branches + merge requests".
 Each function branch must be reviewed by other members in the team before merge.

 1. Set master as a protected branch (this operation is performed by project manager Maggie in this document).